 15. It reduces the chance of a hangover

-When partying, unsweetened soda water with ice and lemon alternated with alcoholic drinks can help prevent overconsumption of alcohol.
+When partying, still water with ice and lemon alternated with alcoholic drinks can help prevent overconsumption of alcohol.

-Some of the water required by the body is obtained through foods with a high water content, such as soups, tomatoes, oranges, but most come through drinking water and other beverages.
+Some of the water required by the body is obtained through foods with a high water content, such as oranges, watermelon, and spinach, but most come through drinking water and other beverages.

 During everyday functioning, water is lost by the body, and this needs to be replaced.
 We notice that we lose water through activities such as sweating and urination, but water is lost even when breathing.

-Drinking water, whether from the tap or a bottle, is the best source of fluid for the body.
+Drinking water, whether from a tap or a bottle, is the best source of fluid for the body.

 Milk and juices are also good sources of fluid, but beverages containing alcohol and caffeine, such as soft drinks, coffee, and beer, are not ideal because they often contain empty calories.
 Drinking water instead of soda can help with weight loss.